 - Research schools and programs—understand programs’ nuances

 - Fully understand application process, timelines and mechanics

 - Decide where and when to apply.

-To meet with members of the Career Center staff to talk about if/when graduate/professional school might be right for you, schedule an appointment online or call our Information Desk at (734) 764-7460.
+To meet with members of the University Career Center staff to talk about if/when graduate/professional school might be right for you, schedule an appointment online or call our Information Desk at (734) 764-7460.

 All application related questions and personal statement reviews will be handled through LSA Newnan Academic Advising Office--call (734) 764-0332 to schedule an appointment at Newnan.